 That the government adjust the capital gains tax treatment for Flow-Through Shares to reflect the issue price of the security versus the current nil cost base approach to expand participation in this funding mechanism by a broader base of investors within Canada.

 That the government expedite direction of the $1.5 billion committed in Budget 2022 for critical mineral supply chain infrastructure, as well as funds from the Canadian Infrastructure Bank and Canadian Broadband Fund to fast track the development of energy, transportation, and telecommunications infrastructure in the north, particularly in the territories and First Nations communities.

-That the Federal government put in place a one-window approach to facilitate access to available funding to Indigenous Peoples and communities for early engagement and community capacity building with First Nations to support Indigenous participation in critical mineral projects, Canada’s critical mineral strategy and initiatives like the development of the National Benefits Sharing Framework.
+That the government put in place a one-window approach to facilitate access to available funding to Indigenous Peoples and communities for early engagement and community capacity building with First Nations to support Indigenous participation in critical mineral projects, Canada’s critical mineral strategy and initiatives like the development of the National Benefits Sharing Framework.

-That the Federal government significantly expand the funding provided to the Geological Survey of Canada (GSC) to accelerate development of a Pan-Canadian Geoscience Strategy (PGS) and co-fund provincial and territorial geoscience organizations to collaboratively develop comprehensive, regional-level mineral and energy potential models for application in evidence-based land management and conservation planning, and to create a mechanism through which these models can become more widely available to the public.
+That the government expand the funding provided to the Geological Survey of Canada and co-fund provincial and territorial geoscience organizations to collaboratively develop comprehensive, regional-level mineral and energy potential models for application in evidence-based land management and conservation planning, and to create a mechanism through which these models can become more widely available to the public.